Chozzle/compose-macos-theme/README.md

-# compose-macos-theme
+# MacOS theme for Compose
-MacOS theme for JetBrains Compose UI framework
+MacOS theme for Compose for Desktop UI framework + Android Jetpack Compose

 Still in alpha.
 Will be publishing very soon.
 Feedback and help welcome!